Walmart's Memorial Day sale has huge markdowns on KitchenAid, Apple, Shark and Vizio - NewsBreak

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ’em coming every Sunday through Friday.

-If you're looking to give your home's interior a refresh this summer, Walmart has up to 40% off tech including TVs and speakers, and up to 25% off home goods like furniture, decor and storage solutions.
+If you're looking to give your home's interior a refresh, Walmart has up to 40% off tech including TVs and speakers, and up to 25% off home goods like furniture, décor and storage solutions.
 You can also snag discounts of up to 20% off patio furniture and up to 40% off clothes for the entire family, too.

-► Memorial Day 2022: Shop the 70+ best Memorial Day sales—save at The Home Depot, Best Buy, Walmart and more
+► Memorial Day is today: Shop the 90+ best Memorial Day sales—save at The Home Depot, Best Buy, Walmart and more

 ►Last chance: Snag a $1,000 welcome offer for the Chase Sapphire Preferred